inet-framework/inet-tutorials/configurator/doc/step5.md

 <!--internal video recording run until 1s playback speed 1.5 animation speed none zoom 0.77 crop 30 70 150 80-->

 Note that only routes towards `host7` are diverted at `router0`.
 The ping reply packet uses the original route between `router0` and `router2`.
 Ping packets to `host6` (and back) also use the original route.

 ## Part B - Overriding routes to a set of hosts

-In this part, we will override routes going from the subnet of `hosts 0-2` to the subnet of `hosts 6-8`.
+In this part, we will override routes going from the subnet of hosts 0--2 to the subnet of hosts 6--8.
 These routes will go through `router1`, just as in Part A.

 ### Configuration